Jalebi: Afghanistan

 In Afghanistan, Jalebi is a popular dessert.
-There is some slight differences between Afghan Jalebi and other variants.
+There are some slight differences between Afghan Jalebi and other variants.
 The Afghan Jalebi does not use any food coloring in contrast to the Indian and Pakistani variants and so is usually yellow and not orange in color.
 The Afghan Jalebi is also thinner.
-It is a popular dessert that is commonly consumed in households and in public events such as weddings or festivals.
+It is a popular dessert that is commonly consumed in households and at public events such as weddings or festivals.
 Jalebi is oftentimes served with green tea.
-There is also a popular song from Bollywood film Phantom named Afghan Jalebi.
+There is also a popular song from the Bollywood film Phantom named Afghan Jalebi.